rebeccapeltz/webhook/NETLIFY_DEPLOY.md

 `netlify env:import .env`

 After you update environment variables you need to trigger a build for them to take affect.
+Pushing to GitHub will do this.
+You can also use this CLI command: `netlify deploy --trigger`